ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ### What is Microsoft Teams?

-Microsoft Teams is a new Office 365 collaboration app that brings teams, conversations, files, notes, project plans from Office 365 together in one place.
-You can chat Privately and share files and notes with anyone in your org, Video calls and schedule online meetings.
+Microsoft Teams is a new Office 365 chat-based workspace that brings teams, conversations, files, notes, project plans from Office 365 together in one place.
+You can chat privately and share files and notes with anyone in your org, Video calls and schedule online meetings.

+It is a chat based workspace not offered by Skype or Yammer - files, PowerBI, Planner and external Connectors

+It is customizable for each team

+Security unlike Slack everythiung resides in Office 365.

+Give you team quick access ot the information the need right in Office 365 -

+### Licensing

+Microsoft Teams is automatically part of Office 365 Enterprise Plans.

 To turn on Microsoft Teams in your tenant, navigate to the Admin Center.
 Go to Settings –> Services & add-ins, and click on Microsoft Teams.